SEU-Academics/csci-1003-programming-final/README.md

 # Programming Exam

-This exam consists of three exercises.
-Click on each link below to view the instructions.
+This portion exam consists of three exercises.
+Click on each link below or see the `instructions.md` file in each exercise folder to view the instructions.

 ## Exercises